charliecalvert/CloudNotes/Assignments/ExpressBasics.md

     block content
 ```

-Also, in index.jade, be sure you have created a paragraph in which to display your custom text:
+Also, in **index.pug**, be sure you have created a paragraph in which to display your custom text:

 ```
 p#dynamic
 ```

 ## Turn it in